-A brief guide...
+Pre-employment health questions A brief guide...

-The Equality Act contains a new provision relating to disability discrimination which is the ban on asking preemployment health questions.
-Once a job offer has been made it is acceptable for questions to be asked but employers must ensure the responses do not influence their decision not to employ a disabled applicant.
-The applicant should be selected on the basis of his or her skills, attributes and aptitude, not on whether they have a disability or not.
+The Equality Act contains a ban on asking pre-employment health questions.
+Once a job offer has been made it is acceptable for questions to be asked but employers must ensure the responses do not influence a decision not to employ a disabled applicant.
+The applicant should be selected on the basis of their skills, attributes and aptitude, disability should not feature at all